History of Grand Central Terminal: Incidents

 In 2015, the terminal banned protests known as die-ins, which were taking place there in reaction to police brutality.
 Among those arrested in the protests was the activist Reverend Billy.
 In the same year, the terminal was also host to several Black Lives Matter protests.
-Freedom of Information Law requests showed that MTA Police and undercover officers were monitoring and photographing the protesters there illegally.
+Freedom of Information Act requests showed that MTA Police and undercover officers were monitoring and photographing the protesters there illegally.

 The Metropolitan Transportation Authority Police Department's actions within the terminal have received significant attention in the media, including a 1988 scandal involving seven officers behaving inappropriately in the terminal, including harassing a homeless man and patrolling the terminal unclothed.
 The department also arrested and harassed two transgender individuals, Dean Spade in 2002, and Helena Stone in 2006.
 Both were denied access to restrooms aligning with their gender identities; after lawsuits the MTA dropped its charges and changed its policy to allow use of restrooms according to gender identity.
 In 2017, an MTA police officer assaulted and arrested a conductor who was removing a passenger from a train in the terminal.